Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <table><tr valign="top">
 <td>

-**∅`NULL`⚡REFERENCE earned a gruesome reputation as an _exceptional_ plague.**
+**∅`NULL`⚡REFERENCE has earned a gruesome reputation of being an _exceptional_ plague.**

-Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe and unmanaged code, in the bolted-to-the-floor mainframes and in clouds, and spare neither junior nor seasoned developers.
+Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe and unmanaged code, in the bolted-to-the-floor mainframes and data clouds, and spare neither junior nor seasoned developers.

 _Turing_ awardee [Sir&nbsp;Tony&nbsp;Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame of being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.